vimond/streamlab/README.md

 Streamlab supports live/DVR streams, DRM, subtitles, multiple audio tracks, according to the features of the adaptive player libraries' mentioned above.
 All modern browsers are supported.

-Streamlab provides auto-detection of stream technologies (formats), but this can be overridden with manual selection of the player libraries mentioned above.
+Streamlab provides auto-detection of stream technologies (formats), and selects a preferred player library for playing it back.
+This can be overridden with manual selection of the player libraries mentioned above.

 [Try it out here](https://vimond.github.io/streamlab/).